Shyla Heal

 Shyla Jade Heal (born 19 September 2001) is an Australian professional basketball player for the Bankstown Bruins of the NBL1 East.
-She is also contracted with the Geelong Venom of the Women's National Basketball League (WNBL).

 Early life

 Heal was born in Kogarah, New South Wales.
 She attended Brisbane State High School in Brisbane, Queensland, and Lake Ginninderra College in Canberra.

 Professional career

 After a season in the Queensland Basketball League (QBL) for the South West Metro Pirates in 2015, Heal debuted in the Women's National Basketball League (WNBL) in the 2015–16 season with the South East Queensland Stars as a 14-year-old.
 Her father, Shane Heal, was coach of the team.

 Heal continued in the QBL in 2016 with the Ipswich Force and then had a short stint with the Sutherland Sharks in the Waratah League in 2017.
 In 2018, she split her year playing for the Sharks in the Waratah League and the BA Centre of Excellence in the SEABL.

 For the 2018–19 WNBL season, Heal joined the Perth Lynx.
 She was injured in the first half of the season after sustaining a stress reaction in her left foot just days before round one.

 After splitting 2019 with the Sutherland Sharks in the Waratah League and the Rockhampton Cyclones in the QBL, Heal joined the Bendigo Spirit for the 2019–20 WNBL season.
 In her debut season with the Spirit, Heal was awarded the Most Consistent Player for her showings, averaging 12.1 points and 4.1 rebounds.

 In 2020, Heal played for the Townsville Fire in the WNBL Hub season.
 She went on to earn WNBL Youth Player of the Year and All-WNBL Second Team.

 Heal was selected by the Chicago Sky in the first round of the 2021 WNBA draft.
 She was unable to participate in the Sky's training camp due to a delay with her visa application, and after playing just 31 minutes in four games, she was traded to the Dallas Wings who then immediately waived her.

 For the 2021–22 WNBL season, Heal joined the Sydney Flames.
 She then played for the Northside Wizards of the NBL1 North in the 2022 season.